 Welcome to our website's bronchial breath sounds page.
 On this page we provide a definition of bronchial breath sounds, then compare bronchial sounds to vesicular sounds using audio recordings and text.
 Finally, there is a link to the training lessons available on this site.

-Our bronchial lung sound lesson can be found in this course..
+Our bronchial lung sounds lesson can be found in this course.
 Secondly, our reference index is designed to provide quick access to stridor sounds, with audio tracks, listening guides and waveforms.
 Use this link for quick reference to heart and lung sounds.

-Bronchial breath sounds are tubular, hollow sounds which are heard when auscultating over the large airways (e.g. second and third intercostal spaces).
+Bronchial breath sounds are tubular, hollow sounds, heard when auscultating over the large airways (e.g. second and third intercostal spaces).
 They will be louder and higher-pitched than vesicular breath sounds.

 These are hollow, tubular, lower pitched sounds that can be heard over the trachea in normal cases.
 Usually a distinct pause can be noticed between inspiration and expiration.